Tom Hayhoe: Politics

-While at Cambridge he served as chairman of the university branch of the Tory Reform Group, was a member of the standing committee of the Cambridge Union Society, and following graduation served as president of Cambridge Students' Union.
+Whilst studying at the University of Cambridge, Hayhoe served as chairman of the university branch of the Tory Reform Group, was a member of the standing committee of the Cambridge Union Society, and following graduation served as president of Cambridge Students' Union.

 Hayhoe was a research assistant and adviser to Conservative Party cabinet minister Peter Walker before joining the Social Democratic Party (SDP) in 1981 with seven other leading younger members of the Conservative Party, including Adair Turner and Anna Soubry.
+Having studied health policy and economics under Professor Alain Enthoven while at Stanford, Hayhoe joined the group that developed health policy for the party..

 At the 1987 general election he contested Wycombe as an SDP candidate.

-Disability
+Personal life

 Hayhoe has written and spoken extensively about the challenges he has faced living with tinnitus and hearing loss since his thirties.
 In 2020 he was co-founder and first chair of the Disabled NHS Directors Network.

-Sailing

-Hayhoe has competed at national and international levels in a variety of dinghy, keelboat and offshore classes, including Firefly, 470, National 12, International 14, J/24, Laser, Laser 5000, Sigma 33, Prima 38, SB20 and Class 40, and currently races a J/105 and a Waszp.
-He served as commodore of Ranelagh Sailing Club and Vice Commodore of the Royal Ocean Racing Club.
-His wife, Natalie Jobling, served as a trustee of the Weymouth and Portland National Sailing Academy, the venue for the sailing events at the 2012 Olympic Games.
+He has competed at national and international levels in a variety of dinghy, keelboat and offshore classes, including Firefly, 470, National 12, International 14, J/24, Laser, Laser 5000, Sigma 33, Prima 38, SB20 and Class 40, and J/105]..
+He served as commodore of Ranelagh Sailing Club and Vice Commodore of the Royal Ocean Racing Club and as chair of the Royal Yachting Association Tribunal.